Photography Competition winners announced

 Second prize has been awarded to Mike Harris for his "brilliant shot" of two banded demoiselles about to commence mating at Trumpington Meadows nature reserve.
 Third prize goes to Matthew Lodge for his "very atmospheric" image of the Great Fen at sunset.

 The winners this year were chosen by an independent panel of judges on the theme 'the changing colours of nature'.
 Congratulations are in order for the three top winners, who each receive prizes courtesy of our partners Opticron, providers of optical equipment.

-Their photographs will feature in our 2019 calendar along with 21 additional photographs by Lesley Allen, Graham Almond, Peter Beesley, Trudie Davidson, Jan Devito, Peter Ford, David Harris, Liz Harris, Claire Haskins, Matthew Hazleton, Leo Hillier, Sarah Kelman, Caroline Leather, Adrian Leybourne, Matthew Livesey, Guy Pilkington and Martin Swannell.
+Their photographs will feature in our 2019 calendar along with 21 additional photographs by Lesley Allen, Graham Almond, Peter Beesley, Trudie Davidson, Jan Devito, Peter Ford, David Harris, Liz Harris, Claire Haskins, Matthew Hazleton, Leo Hillier, Sarah Kelman, Carol Leather, Adrian Leybourne, Matthew Livesey, Guy Pilkington and Martin Swannell.

 The winners will all be celebrated at a winners' reception in September at our Wildlife Trust BCN HQ in Cambourne, and the calendar will be on sale at our Visitor Centre and from our website over the next couple of months.

 Details of the 2019 competition will be announced shortly - do look out for more information if you're interested in entering.